tc39/proposal-ses/README.md

-* Although not officially a question within the jurisdiction of TC39, we should discuss whether the existing CSP "no script evaluation" settings should exempt `TheFrozenRealm`'s evaluators, or whether CSP should be extended in order to express this differential prohibition.
+* Although not officially a question within the jurisdiction of TC39, we should discuss whether the existing CSP "no script evaluation" settings should exempt an immutable root realm's evaluators, or whether CSP should be extended in order to express this differential prohibition.